bauer-alex/fuzzyclara/paper/paper.md

 3. Selection of the optimal set of clusters according to the minimal clustering criterion.

-We further allow for fuzzyness in the algorithm by adapting it as follows.
+We further allow for fuzziness in the algorithm by adapting it as follows.
 Instead of a hard clustering method, we apply the fuzzy-k-medoids algorithm [@krishnapuram_1999] on each subsample of the data in step 2a.
 Each observation of the complete dataset is assigned a membership score